North Captiva Island Ferry Guide: Schedules, Costs & Tips

 How long does the ferry ride take?

 The crossing typically takes roughly 15-20 minutes in calm conditions, extending to 25-30 minutes during rough seas.
-It’s recommended to allow up to three hours in total travel time to accommodate weather or traffic delays.

 What are the ferry costs?